 BM: “I need your ticket. <takes ticket – looks at Chris> Get on.”

 I mean really, I've worked in hospitality and I experienced a decline myself.
 It sends you into a deep form of psychosis if you don't love what you do.

 I think our lowest point was on the way to Kolkata from Darjeeling.
-We booked beds on the train in one of the nicer classes (AC3) for the 13-hour overnight journey (find out how to book trains here).
-We were number eight and nine on the waiting list, which isn’t as bad a plan as it sounds.
+We booked beds on the train in one of the nicer classes (AC3) for the 13-hour overnight journey.
+We were number eight and nine on the waiting list, which isn't as bad a plan as it sounds.